luposdate3000/luposdate3000/documentation/installation/README-windows.md

 Personally I prefer and therefore use linux.
 If you have some hints to simplify/improve this installation README, let me know.
 The installation for Linux contains additional resources, like benchmark data - which is not essential to build, but may be interesting to have.
+I am not sure if every step is required, but it seems like adding the programs to the path is not enough (there are errors when you try to execute them).
+Instead copy paste them into the gitbash "/bin" folder works for me.

 download and install git from https://git-scm.com/download/win download and unpack java 11 from https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_windows-x64_bin.zip